jsvgoncalves/origindevel/README.md

 When provisioning the vagrant machine you can also turn verbose lower with `export ANSIBLE_VERBOSE='v'`.
 The ansible config assumes you have the binaries in `{{origin_bin_path}}/`.
 See [vars/all](vars/all) to change that path in case you have a different arch.
+This images uses `4096` MB of RAM by default, if you want to change that, you can `export ORIGINDEVEL_MEMORY=xxxx`, i recommend at least 2048 MB.

 #### Origin V3 development
 ---